Tips to avoid procrastination.

 As with a lot of things, some curiosity can be helpful in bringing some awareness to your behaviour.
 Are there specific patterns to your procrastination?
 What insights can you get from past experiences with procrastination?

-And if it’s a particular task or type of task that you struggle with, think about how this task aligns with your values and future vision.
+And if it’s a particular task or type of task that you struggle with, think about how this task aligns with your personal values and future vision.
 Are there any fears associated with the task that might be hindering you?
 How might you alleviate your concerns?

 Time management tips to avoid procrastination